|

 letter

-to Constitutional Law expert Professor
+to Constitutional Law Professor Pierre de Vos, then

-Pierre de Vos at the University of the Western Cape
+at the University of the Western Cape,

 The Judith Miller Award